twse/bobsgame-extras/README.md

 ﻿# Extra stuff for bob's game
-This repository contains all the extra stuff created for use in bob's game excluding fonts (see bobsgame-fonts repository).
+This repository contains extra stuff created for bob's game except fonts.

 ## Google search form
-The Bob Corporation website does not have a Google search form.
+The [Bob Corporation website](http://www.bobcorporation.com/) does not have a Google search form.
 This form requires an active connection to the internet.

 ## Icons
 Icons using the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for OS/2 programs.
 Use them to replace icons from the program resources.
 See Third-Party Notices.md for commercial and unsupported freeware credits.